revolist/revogrid-docs/tests/e2e/docs/scenarios/grid-at-scale.md

 P0 = basic release gate; P1 = broader regression coverage.
 Run each case independently from its stated reset.
 Wait for actual grid data and completed UI updates, not just a mounted docs shell.
 Use fixture identities and column props when sorting or virtualization changes physical row positions.
 Pair each case with shared docs-shell checks.
 Automated coverage is recorded below; no demo fixes were added during this review.

 Use a fresh browser context or remove only `revogrid:grid-at-scale:workspace:v1` before first navigation.
-Default is 10,000 rows × 100 columns.
+Default is 100,000 rows × 100 columns.
 The demo has persisted view settings and generated data, so capture the chosen row's identity and initial value instead of relying on a random employee name.
 Reset view restores the default dataset and theme.
 Wait for the loading overlay to disappear before interacting.

 ## Recorded browser observation

 The coordinating reviewer additionally inspected the initial route at 1440×900 in dark theme and 390×844 in light theme.
 Consult the central evidence matrix for the final per-viewport findings; the detailed interactions below were not automatically repeated in those viewports.

-Root reviewer opened and screenshotted this route in light theme at 1280×720.
-Selected 1,000 rows × 100 columns and saw the metric update; clicked Save view and Reset view.
+Root reviewer opened and screenshotted this route in light theme at 1280×720; clicked Save view and Reset view.
 Saved-state persistence across reload, date editing, and deep virtualization were not exercised.

 ## Scenarios

 ### SCALE-001 · P0 · Default dataset completes loading

-1. Open the route with no saved workspace → Data Source selects `10,000 rows × 100 columns`; grid and performance panel render.
+1. Open the route with no saved workspace → Data Source selects `100,000 rows × 100 columns`; grid and performance panel render.
-2. Observe data preparation → percentage/loading feedback is shown during generation and removed when ready; dataset selector is usable again.
+2. Observe data preparation → `Preparing rows…` is shown during generation and removed when ready; dataset selector is usable again.
 3. Scroll vertically down several viewports and back → different employee records render and the original first record returns; no persistent blank strip remains.

 Visual checks and automation notes: Check 36px rows, grouped month headers, company/avatar rendering and scroll alignment.
 Performance numbers are live browser measurements; require a valid displayed measurement or documented unavailable state, never a fixed millisecond/FPS value.